SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_Amplifier_Collector.md

 Note:

 - **Not all files** that pass the **Expected File Name** check will be **imported**.
 In the files that pass the first check and are considered valid, the algorithm searches for the **most recent timestamp**.
 It will then only import the files that contain this most recent timestamp and ignore the other, older files.
 This way, when the Huawei iManager U2000 dumps a new CSV file with a more recent timestamp, that file will be prioritized and updates of the IP addresses will be detected correctly.
 You can see which files have been imported and what their timestamp was in the CSV Response Message.
 - The **Amplifier Name** is the **unique key** used.
-The driver will therefore not allow the import of two amplifiers with the same Amplifier Name.
+The connector will therefore not allow the import of two amplifiers with the same Amplifier Name.
 Note that when the iManager U2000 element detects that an amplifier has changed IP addresses, it can dump a new CSV file in the directory with the same Amplifier Name and another IP address.
-The driver will then detect this and adjust the IP address.
+The connector will then detect this and adjust the IP address.
 As a consequence, this collector driver will dynamically adapt to the new IP address.
 - The validity of every row of the CSV file is checked before it is processed, e.g. a check if the IP address is a valid IPv4 address.
 - Each primary key will be unique, but the IP address does not have to be unique.
 Two amplifiers with another primary key can have the same IP address at the same time.